Lifetime Planner: Resources for Setting Medicare Expenses Using the Special Expense Assumption

 My personal recommendation is to enter your Medicare expense assumption using the Special Expenses Assumption, as it allows you to: use "today's dollars", set the inflation rate differently than the overall general inflation rate and easily see your "special expense" under the Event List under Plan Results graph.

 In this approach, you would add 2 Special Expense assumptions, one for self and one for spouse, starting at age 65, as show in the image below.
-In my spreadsheet, I calculated medicare expenses for one spouse and simply doubled it.
+In my spreadsheet, I calculated Medicare expenses for one spouse and simply doubled it.
 Of course, if a spouse has special health needs this would not work.

-Dont forget to review your current Pre-65 medical expense assumption so as to not "double dip" when you turn 65 and your Medicare expense assumption kicks in!
+Don't forget to review your current Pre-65 medical expense assumption so as to not "double dip" when you turn 65 and your Medicare expense assumption kicks in!
 My approach, is to model my pre-65 medical expenses as a Special Expense Assumption spanning from today to age 65 at which point my post-65 Speical Expense Assumption starts.
 IOW, I completely separated my medical expenses pre and post-65.
-Of course there are other approaches, but I found this simpliest (and rememberable) for me.
+Of course there are other approaches, but I found this simplest (and rememberable) for me.

 FINALLY, CHECK TO MAKE SURE YOUR EXPENSES ARE MODELLED CORRECTLY!